ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 # How to Compile

-At the time of writing (June 2025), the Espressif ESP32 Arduino core v3.2 compiles to a working program when the Arduino Nano ESP32 board is selected and ESP32WordclockV100.ino (or newer) is used.
+At the time of writing (nov 2025), the Espressif ESP32 Arduino core v3.3 compiles to a working program when the Arduino Nano ESP32 board is selected and ESP32WordclockV132.ino (or newer) is used.
 The Arduino ESP32 core versions 2.0.17 / 2.0.18 compile without errors and are recommended — they generate smaller binaries (v2.0.18 ≈ 1.0 MB vs v3.2 ≈ 1.3 MB).

 There are two compiler pin-numbering options: one uses GPIO numbering (recommended/legacy for this code), the other uses Arduino macro pin numbering.